 Guide

-Send Email from the Command Line
+Send Email from the Terminal

 Most command-line email tools require a local SMTP relay (Postfix, sendmail) or only work with one provider.
 Nylas CLI sends email from Linux, macOS, and Windows terminals across 6 providers — Gmail, Outlook, Exchange, Yahoo, iCloud, and IMAP — with 72+ commands, built-in OAuth2, and zero SMTP configuration.
 Setup takes under 2 minutes.